This page describes the high level components constituting an Eclipse Hono™ instance and their relations to each other.

 The diagram below provides an overview of the top level logical components.

 The MQTT and HTTP Adapters use the Device Registry to authenticate Devices connecting to the adapters and asserting their registration status.
 The adapters then forward the telemetry data and events received from the devices to the AMQP 1.0 Messaging Network for delivery to Business Applications.
 Business applications also use the messaging network to send commands to connected devices.
+Commands are first received by the Command Router and then forwarded to the protocol adapter that is connected to the respective devices.

 All interactions between the components are based on AMQP 1.0 message exchanges as defined by the